Skip to main content

 Groups

-Groups also control access to specific resources.
-When you share an Agent, Workflow, Knowledge Base, or Meeting folder, you choose which groups (and individuals) can access it.
+When you share an Agent, Workflow, Knowledge Base collection, Chat folder, or Meeting folder, you can choose which groups and individuals can access it.
 See the sharing and permissions guides for each:

 Create a group